iotaledger/iota-wiki/docs/get-started/community-links.md

 following social media platforms.
 Please exercise caution and only engage with officially supported channels to avoid scammers.

-### Discord

-First and foremost, join the IOTA Community on [the IOTA Discord](https://discord.iota.org/) server.
-It's a platform to connect with the IOTA Foundation members and the vibrant IOTA community.
+* **Discord**: Join the IOTA Community on [the IOTA Discord](https://discord.iota.org/) server to connect with the IOTA Foundation members and the vibrant IOTA community.

-### Twitter

-Sign up for a Twitter account and follow the [IOTA Foundation](https://twitter.com/iota/) and [Shimmer](https://twitter.com/shimmernet).
-Like and retweet news from these accounts, as well as from other interesting IOTA-related projects.
+* **Twitter**: Sign up for Twitter, follow the [IOTA Foundation](https://twitter.com/iota/) and [Shimmer](https://twitter.com/shimmernet).
+Engage with these accounts and other interesting IOTA-related projects by liking and retweeting their posts.

-### LinkedIn

-Create a LinkedIn account and follow the [IOTA Foundation](https://www.linkedin.com/company/iotafoundation/).
-Like and share articles from the IOTA Foundation and other ecosystem members to expand awareness within your professional network.
+* **LinkedIn**: Create a LinkedIn account, follow the [IOTA Foundation](https://www.linkedin.com/company/iotafoundation/).
+Like and share articles from the IOTA Foundation and other ecosystem members to raise awareness within your professional network.

-### YouTube

-Sign up for a YouTube account and subscribe to the [IOTA Foundation channel](https://www.youtube.com/c/iotafoundation).
+* **YouTube**: Sign up for a YouTube account, subscribe to the [IOTA Foundation channel](https://www.youtube.com/c/iotafoundation).
+Watch, learn, and share videos about solutions built with IOTA.
-Watch videos by the IOTA Foundation, learn about solutions built with IOTA, and share them with others.

 ## Join the IOTA X-Teams